AB30001/fullstack-nextjs-golobe-travel-agency/replit.md

   - Search and browse all tours in the database
   - Server-side validation ensures only tours with valid images, ratings, and prices are imported
   - Automatic filtering hides unavailable tours from public pages
+- **Blog with Sanity CMS**: Integrated Sanity headless CMS for blog content management:
+  - Embedded Sanity Studio at `/studio` for creating and editing blog posts
+  - Blog listing page at `/blog` with article thumbnails, excerpts, and author info
+  - Individual article pages with rich text rendering (PortableText), images, and SEO optimization
+  - Content schemas: Blog Posts (with SEO fields), Authors, and Categories
+  - Auto-revalidation every 60 seconds for fresh content

 # External Dependencies